We look at balance transfer credit cards; what are they, how might they work for you and the things you should look out for.

 It’s best to search the market thoroughly to find the best balance transfer card for you.
 Comparison sites are useful- just make sure you always check your eligibility before applying.

-The Offers section on your ClearScore account lists cards selected for you based on your finances, along with your eligibility rating.
+If you want to see credit cards you’re likely to be accepted for, head to the 'Offers' section on your ClearScore account.
+This lists cards selected for you based on your credit history, along with your eligibility rating.
 This can be handy if you’re a bit overwhelmed with choice.